Property Settlement Guide: How Assets are Divided After Divorce

 What happens if the parties agree on a property settlement?

-BFAs are enforceable in the Family Court.
-If one party breaches the BFA, the other party can apply to the Family Court for enforcement under Australian family laws.
+Both consent orders and BFAs are enforceable in the Family Court.
+If one party breaches the agreement, the other party can apply to the Family Court for enforcement under Australian family laws.

 What happens if the parties don’t agree on a property settlement?